CentaurifyOrg/Centaurify_Docs/MarketPlace/ReadTheDocs_marketplace.md

 #### Contract Modifiers

-_Modifiers used to validate method parameters in the Marketplace smart contract._
+_Modifiers used to validate method parameters in the marketplace smart contract._

 - [Modifiers](Modifiers.md#contract-modifiers)